-In Zwammerdam 6 boats have been found; 3 dugout canoes and 3 barges all dating from ca. 150-200 AD.
+In Zwammerdam 6 boats have been found; 3 dugout canoes and 3 barges all dating from the Roman period ca. 150-200 AD.

 Vessels of the Zwammerdam type are a separate group of Rhine transport ships, used upstream as far as Switzerland within the tradition of Celtic or continental shipbuilding.
 Celtic shipbuilding features are: edge-to-edge planking, the absence of mortise-and-tenon joints, and clenched iron nails for fastening the ribs to the bottom.